 One distinctive characteristic of international government is its relative scarcity.
 Another is that it is preponderantly task specific.
-Just 13 of the 50 IGOs have authority in five or more of the policy responsibilities listed above and might therefore be called general-purpose.
-Task-specific government is oriented toward Pareto optimality; it is most likely where distributional conflict is not especially intense (Fearon 1998).
+Just 13 of the 50 IGOs have authority in five or more policy areas listed above.
+Taskspecific government is oriented toward Pareto optimality; it is most likely where distributional conflict is not especially intense (Fearon 1998).
 Sixty-five percent of task-specific IGOs in Figure 3 specialize in standard setting (e.g., the World Customs Organization, which seeks to harmonize and simplify customs procedures) or research and data collection (e.g., the Organization for Economic Cooperation and Development, which provides information and forecasts on trade, environment, technology, taxation, and social policy).
 General-purpose IGOs are four to five times more likely to have authority over a core element of sovereignty: foreign policy, security, justice, or monetary policy.